 Elko is a medium-sized city located in the state of Nevada.
 With a population of 20,279 people and eight constituent neighborhoods, Elko is the tenth largest community in Nevada.

-Unlike some cities, Elko isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Elko are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Elko is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Elko is a city of construction workers and builders, sales and office workers, and service providers.
-There are especially a lot of people living in Elko who work in office and administrative support (12.26%), sales jobs (8.06%), and food service (7.38%).
+There are especially a lot of people living in Elko who work in office and administrative support (12.32%), sales jobs (8.76%), and food service (7.00%).

-The citizens of Elko are slightly better educated than the national average of 21.84% for all cities and towns, with 22.22% of adults in Elko having a bachelor's degree or advanced degree.
+The education level of Elko citizens is a little higher than the average for US cities and towns: 21.10% of adults in Elko have at least a bachelor's degree.

-Elko is a somewhat ethnically-diverse city.
+Elko is an extremely ethnically-diverse city.
 The people who call Elko home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elko residents report their race to be White, followed by Native American.
 Elko also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.54% of the city’s residents.
-Important ancestries of people in Elko include English, Irish, Italian, and Basque.
+People of Hispanic or Latino origin account for 30.43% of the city’s residents.
+Important ancestries of people in Elko include Irish, English, Italian, and European.

 The most common language spoken in Elko is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Chinese.